0xxscope/xscope/README.md

 # XScope - The Ultimate Twitter & Crypto Intelligence Extension

 xscope is a powerful browser extension that injects AI-driven narrative intelligence directly into your favorite trading terminals.
-Discover real-time Twitter (X) sentiment, developer updates, and token narratives without ever leaving your charts.
+Discover real-time X sentiment, developer updates, and token narratives without ever leaving your charts.

-[SYSTEM_NOTICE]: XScope performs secure, real-time searches by utilizing your active Twitter (X) session cookies.
+XScope performs secure, real-time searches by utilizing your active X session cookies.
 Please ensure you are logged into your X account in this browser to enable all features.

 ## 🚀 Key Features